-For restaurants not serving alcohol: The above terms apply here as well.
+- For restaurants not serving alcohol: The above terms apply here as well.

 The salient benefits of the GST composition scheme are:

 From the financial perspective, reduced tax liability via the fixed rate translates to higher levels of liquidity for the business.
-With more liquidity you can maintain cash flow better, which will help you sustain operations smoothly.
+With more liquidity, you can maintain cash flow better, which will help you sustain operations smoothly.

 Businesses are restricted geographically, as GST composition does not cover inter-state transactions.
-They also cannot leverage the potential of the internet as supply of goods via e-commerce portals.
+They also cannot leverage the potential of the internet as a supply of goods via e-commerce portals.

 Upon registering for GST composition, a fixed tax rate applies to your business turnover.
 The current rates are as follows: